Fremantle Stuff > people > Hagan

 The tombstone of Margaret and Patrick Hagan in Fremantle Cemetery.
 As their burials predate the opening of the 'new' cemetery, they must have been interred in St Patrick's Cemetery, the RC section at Skinner St, where their remains continue to rest.
 The tombstone in the photo would have been removed with others in the 1930s and placed where I took the photograph, along the Heritage Trail that runs west-east through the middle of the cemetery.
 The memorial is almost the very last on the Trail, just near Wilson Drive.

-James Hagan died in 1914, at which time he was resident in the Old Men's Home Claremont (Sunset Hospital, Dalkeith) and was buried in a public grave at Karrakatta, where his name was wrongly recorded as James Hagen.
+James Hagan died in 1914, at which time he was resident in the Old Men's Home Claremont (later Sunset Hospital, Dalkeith) and was buried in a public grave at Karrakatta, where his name was wrongly recorded as James Hagen.
 James Edward Hagan returned to Victoria and died there in 1932.

 (There is a John ['Joannes'] Hagan on record as having been buried 28 July 1857, aged 47: but he is not from the same family.
 He was interred in St Patrick's Cemetery by Fr Thomas Lynch.)